Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/prerequisites.md

 Before you begin, ensure that you have the following prerequisites installed and configured in CloudLabs provided Integrated Environment (JumpVM) which you are going to use throughout the hackathon:

-> Note: Pre-requisites are already set up in the CloudLabs provided environment.
+> Note: Prerequisites are already set up in the CloudLabs-provided environment.
 If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this Hackathon.

 1. **Basic programming knowledge**: Familiarity with at least one programming language (e.g., Python, JavaScript, Java, or C#) and a basic understanding of software development concepts.

 1. **Azure account**: A Microsoft Azure account with an active subscription.

-1. **GitHub**: A GitHub account with trial Enterprise subscription and familiarity with GitHub concepts for version control.
+1. **GitHub**: A GitHub account with a trial Enterprise subscription and familiarity with GitHub concepts for version control.

 1. **Development environment**: A computer with your preferred development environment installed with the below prerequisites